linkml/linkml/docs/howtos/ontologies-as-values.md

      phenotype:
 ```

+Note that the schema doesn't care that the phenotypes come from an ontology, or that the genes
+come from a standard resource - these are just pieces of data.

 However, this isn't quite satisfactory - it allows the data provider to put any free text they like in.
+We want to constrain to identifiers:

 Let's constrain it a bit more: